Pre-registration rules

 You must also meet these registration requirements:

-• not have been judged mentally incompetent by a court of competent jurisdiction
+• not be declared mentally incompetent by a court of competent jurisdiction

 Wisconsin pre-registration rules